glassroom/torch_lsuv_init/README.md

 ## Why?

-We were unable to find a short, simple implementation online.
+We were unable to find a short, simple, standalone implementation online.

 Excluding comments, this one is under 30 lines of code.